Paul Kerry's user guide to the ULTRACAM/ULTRASPEC computers. This

 finish on this target, consider asking the TO to rewind 360

-degrees.
-When you are happy with the setup, start a new run using
+offsets for you.
+When you are happy with the setup, start a new run

 - OBSERVING: Setup the live reduction as soon as possible,